 What is B Corp?

 B Corp is a certification which provides a framework for businesses who want to be part of the solution.
 Certified B Corps are a community of businesses inspiring a seismic shift towards balancing people, profit and planet.
 With just 100 companies being responsible for 71% of global greenhouse gas emissions, it is more important than ever for businesses to step up their impact.
+Our B Corp blog here explains more on the importance of B Corp certification for business sustainability.

 How does B Corp Work?

 To gain certification requires a rigorous assessment process.
 The B Impact Assessment (BIA) examines all aspects of a business in order to understand the impact on all stakeholders – from customers, to employees, to suppliers, to the environment.
 The B Corp movement is a growing community of like-minded businesses who are using the B Corp certification process to implement positive changes in all these areas of their business.
+If you want to gain B Corp certification, find our more about our B Corp Services, we support businesses at each stage of their certification journey.

 B Corp is a credible movement